 Everything shown above is eligible for NextDay delivery.

-There’s no Fulfillment by Walmart program.
-Walmart not only expects you to take care of your own shipping, it requires you to offer “fast, reliable fulfillment.”
+If you take care of your own shipping, Walmart requires you to offer “fast, reliable fulfillment.”

-If you have your own warehouses or use a good, independent fulfillment service, you should have no trouble getting accepted.
+You should have no trouble getting accepted if you have your own warehouses or use a good, independent fulfillment service.

 If you rely on Amazon FBA, though, you might have a hard time.
 Walmart asks what percentage of your orders are fulfilled by Amazon on their application.
 They also ask whether you can fulfill US orders without using FBA.

-If you really don’t want to fulfill your own orders, consider using Deliverr, Walmart’s official fulfillment partner.
-Deliverr can automatically qualify your items for Walmart’s TwoDay Delivery badge.
-You can even connect them with eBay or Shopify, which could be a good way to test the waters before you apply to Walmart.
+WFS can only be used to fulfill Walmart Marketplace orders.
+If you want to to use one service for multi-channel fulfillment, consider Deliverr, Walmart’s official fulfillment partner.
+Deliverr can automatically qualify your items for Walmart’s TwoDay Delivery badge just as easily as WFS.
+You can connect them with Amazon, eBay or Shopify, any of which could be a good way to test the waters before you apply to Walmart.

 Other fulfillment partners and systems can work well, too.
-Even drop shippers (DSVs) are allowed to sell on Walmart.
+Even drop shippers (DSVs) are allowed to sell on Walmart with a bit of extra work.
 As long as you can get items to Walmart buyers fast and in unbranded packaging, you’ll be in good shape.

 6. Organize Your Inventory